rNLKJA/UoM-DS-2019-2024/Database-Management-System/README.md

 | Math | Akash | Semester 2 |
 | Chemistry | Praveen | Semester 1 |

-In the above table, John takes both Computer and Math class for Semester 1 but he doesn't take Math class for Semester 2.
-In this case, combination of all these fields required to identify a valid data.
+In the above table, John takes both Computer and Math classes for Semester 1 but he doesn't take Math classes for Semester 2.
+In this case, a combination of all these fields is required to identify valid data.

 Suppose we add a new Semester as Semester 3 but do not know about the subject and who will be taking that subject so we leave Lecturer and Subject as NULL.
-But all three columns together acts as a primary key, so we can't leave other two columns blank.
+But all three columns together act as a primary key, so we can't leave the other two columns blank.

 So to make the above table into 5NF, we can decompose it into three relations P1, P2 & P3: